 Nothing makes us feel more grateful than the Thanksgiving holiday, which forces us to take time to focus on things we are thankful for, big and small.
-While 2020 is certainly posing its own set of challenges, there might never be a better time than now to express our gratitude.
-We found 10 songs to set the soundtrack for a season of thankfulness.
+2021 might have had its challenges, but there isn’t a better time than now to express our gratitude.
+We found ten songs to remind us to focus on gratitude this year.

 10. “Unanswered Prayers,” Garth Brooks